purpleidea/flabbergast/flabbergast-manual.md

 The `Append` operators concatenates two frames.
 The attribute names are the same as if a literal list had been used.
 This means that `{ a : 5 } Append [ 6 ]` will produce the same frame as `[ 5, 6 ]`.

 The `From` expression allows importing external content into the program.
 This does two jobs: allows accessing libraries and allows access information for the program being configured.
 The `From` keyword is always followed by a URI.
-The `lib:` URI is  used for the standard library.
+The `lib:` URI is  used for libraries and searches the `FLABBERGAST_PATH` for libraries.
 By convention, it is best to do all the importing at the start of a file:

     foo_lib : From lib:foo
+    bar_baz_lib : From lib:bar/baz

 Presently, there are handlers for:

 * SQL databases (`sql:`)
 * local files (`file:` and `res:`)
 * FTP and HTTP URLs (`ftp:`, `ftps:`, `http:`, and `https:`)
-* VM-specific settings using `java.lang.System.getProperty` on the JVM and `System.Configuration.ConfigurationManager.AppSettings` (`settings:`)
+* VM-specific settings using `java.lang.System.getProperty` on the JVM (`settings:`)
 * environment variables (`env:`)
 * Flabbergast runtime information (`current:`)